 teams often invest before validating.

 The test-and-learn cycle in a DTC business runs on a fundamentally different timeline.
 A DTC operator can test a new product concept, a new creative angle, a new pricing structure, or a new channel with a small budget, get meaningful signal in two to four weeks, and make a reinvestment decision based on actual customer response.
-The whole cycle — hypothesis, test, measure, decide — can complete in 30 days.
+The whole cycle (hypothesis, test, measure, decide) can complete in 30 days, and the newer AI-native DTC brands are compressing it further by letting machines run the volume and saving human judgment for the call at the end.

 DTC operators have internalized the principle that the cheapest way to be wrong is to test small and fast.
 The most expensive way to be wrong is to commission a study, build a business case, run the approval process, and then launch at scale.
-Enterprise brands reverse this logic almost systematically — requiring more evidence before spending less money, which means the evidence comes from research rather than market, and the investment precedes the validation.
+Enterprise brands reverse this logic almost systematically, requiring more evidence before spending less money, which means the evidence comes from research rather than market, and the investment precedes the validation.
+It is one of the upstream reasons enterprise DTC launches fail before the first order is placed.

 The obsession with